 - Alert the therapists to problems

-Watch for these telltale signs of bipolar relapse
+Watch for these telltale bipolar disorder signs

 Even Though committed to their treatment, your loved one’s bipolar disorder symptoms may get worse at times.
 If you notice any such mood changes or troubling signs, it is good you take an immediate action.
 With the right intervention, an episode of depression or mania can prevent it from fully developing.